-If it is caught in the early stages and treated, a healthy patient should make a full recovery.
-Patients with existing health issues that affect the respiratory system or compromise the immune system may suffer prolonged hospitalisation, complications or in the worst cases, death.
+If caught in the early stages and treated, a healthy patient should make a full recovery.
+Patients with existing health issues that affect the respiratory system or compromise the immune system may suffer prolonged hospitalisation, complications or, in the worst cases, death.

-Like other forms of pneumonia, treatment generally consists of a course of antibiotics which are usually given straight away, without necessarily waiting for test results.
-However, this may not be effective, and if this is the case, then alternative antibiotics may be prescribed.
-In severe cases, patients may be admitted to a hospital where antibiotics may be administered through a drip.
+Like other forms of pneumonia, treatment generally consists of a course of antibiotics that are usually given immediately, without waiting for test results.
+However, this may not be effective, in which case alternative antibiotics may be prescribed.
+In severe cases, patients may be admitted to a hospital and given antibiotics through a drip.

 Although most patients will recover without ill effects after treatment, some may suffer from long term issues such as persistent pulmonary scars and restrictive pulmonary disease in patients who experience severe respiratory failure.
-In serious cases, there are often general secondary symptoms, such as weakness, poor memory and fatigue, which may last for several months.
+There are often general secondary symptoms in serious cases, such as weakness, poor memory, and fatigue, which may last for several months.

 Other neurological issues that can follow from severe infection include residual cerebellar dysfunction, retrograde amnesia, and other disorders of the nervous system.

 According to the Health and Safety Executive, there are approximately 200–250 confirmed cases of Legionnaires' disease each year in England and Wales.
 Still, this figure is likely to be an underestimation.
 In the United States, the figure is close to 6000.
 About 1 out of 10 people who get Legionnaires’ disease die from the infection.